Picture Exchange Communication System: PECS protocol

-Phase 3 - discrimination between symbols: As soon as the student has demonstrated distance and persistence in multiple settings with multiple communicative partners, they are ready to be introduced to phase 3A - visual discrimination.
+Phase 3 – discrimination between symbols: As soon as the student has demonstrated distance and persistence in multiple settings with multiple communicative partners, they are ready to be introduced to phase 3A – visual discrimination.
 During structured training sessions, the student will begin to work on discriminating between highly preferred and non-preferred items.
 During other times throughout the day, the learner should continue to generalize phase 2 skills.
 The next step is to teach discrimination between two items that are both contextually relevant and desirable to the learner.
-This is done with correspondence checks to ensure that the learner is requesting and taking the item for which he or she is asking. is taught discrimination of symbols and how to select the symbol which depicts a desired item.
+This is done with correspondence checks to ensure that the learner is requesting and taking the item for which he or she is asking.
+The student is taught discrimination of symbols and how to select the symbol that depicts a desired item.
 If students have difficulty with discrimination, there are systematic ways of incorporating error correction and alternative strategies.
-The ECS phase 3 App created by Pyramid Educational Consultants provides an easy way for teachers to practice picture discrimination with one or several learners within a single session.

-Phase 4 - using phrases: Within phase 4, the student learns to construct simple sentences on a detachable sentence strip making requests such as "I want ".
+Phase 4 – using phrases: Within phase 4, the student learns to construct simple sentences on a detachable sentence strip, making requests such as "I want ".
 The requests consist of a sentence starter, "I want", and a picture of the desired activity or item.
 The communicative partner reads back the sentence after it has been exchanged by the student.
 After the student has learned to construct the sentence and point to the pictures, a delay between "I want" and the picture of the desired item is inserted as a way to encourage vocalizations.
 Speech/vocalizations are celebrated by providing the student with a greater amount of the requested item/activity and additional preferred items as a way to promote speech on future exchanges.
-It is important to note that speech/vocalizations are never demanded, just encouraged through the use of the delay.
+Speech/vocalizations are never demanded, just encouraged through the use of the delay.
 Teaching PECS users to create a sentence using expressions such as "I want ___" is the first step in developing more complex sentence structures.
-After the student learns the basic sentence structure, descriptors such as color, shape, size, number are taught so that learner can make their preferences more specific, such as "I want 3 cars".
+After the student learns the basic sentence structure, descriptors such as color, shape, size, and number are taught so that learner can make their preferences more specific, such as "I want 3 cars".

-Phase 5 - answering a direct question: During phase 5, the student is taught to respond to the question, "What do you want?"
+Phase 5 – answering a direct question: During phase 5, the student is taught to respond to the question, "What do you want?"
 The goal of this phase is for the learner to respond "I want ___ " after being asked some form of the "what do you want" question.
 This phase adds upon the already established skill of building a sentence while still using the desired item to motivate the user to respond.
 A delayed prompting procedure is used in which the question and gestural prompt are initially presented at the same time and later a delay is established between the question and gestural prompt.
 Ultimately, the student should answer the question before additional prompts are provided.